orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-The larger the integer, the larger the number of digits in a fractal, the more structure tou need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number) ; some loose analogy here to energy as a concept?

 Different way for binary numbers; flip a single ray upside down instead of two possible options, what's the difference in interpretation here? - No, this difference comes from the additional structure at the initial or terminal